What is Term insurance? Why is it important?

 Similar to any other form of insurance, term insurance is an agreement between the insurance provider and the buyer.
 As per this agreement, the insurance company is paid regular premiums by the buyer (policyholder).
 It is valid for a specific period of time and in the unfortunate event of the demise of within the policy period, the family/dependents of the policyholder receive a pre-decided sum of money.
 If the policyholder survives the insured period, there is no maturity benefit.

-A term plan is a very good purchase if you have dependents and you are the sole bread earner of the family.
+A term plan is a very good purchase if you are the sole bread earner of the family and have dependents.
 If you have liabilities like home loan, car loan, and other debts, term insurance will make sure your family is not burdened with repaying them off.
 In short, it acts as a cushion for your family so that their financial needs are met in your absence.
 The policy allows coverage amounts as high as 1 crore starting at prices as low as Rs.
 500 per month.

 What is the difference between a term plan and a traditional life insurance plan?

 In case of term plans, money is given only in case of death of the policyholder (death benefit) and you can get a term plan of about a crore with as little as Rs 500 per month.
 In the case of traditional life insurance, premiums are higher as they include an investment component as well.
 On the maturity of the policy, even in case of policy holder’s survival, the insurance company pays out some maturity amount against the investments made.
 Generally traditional plans are not advisable because both the life cover and investment returns are very low while the premiums are high.

 How much sum assured/life cover should I take in a term plan?

 The optimum amount of sum assured depends on several factors, for instance, the number of dependents you have, your existing loans and liabilities, existing investments and assets, your children’s education and special needs if any and the lifestyle you want to provide your family in case of your death.
 As a general practice, you can use the following rule of thumb to understand how much cover you should take.